openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

    reference value

 #.
 If the left-hand operand is a record access expression (see
-   :ref:``Record Indexing Expression``), possibly enclosed in pairs of parentheses,
+   :ref:``Record Indexing Expression``), possibly enclosed in a pair of parentheses, then:
-   then:

    #.
 The object reference subexpression of the left-hand operand is evaluated.
-      If this evaluation completes abruptly, then so does the assignment expression, the right-hand operand and the index subexpression are not evaluated, and the assignment does not occur.
+      If this evaluation completes abruptly, then so does the assignment expression.
+In that case, the right-hand operand and the index subexpression are not evaluated, and the assignment does not occur.
    #.
 If the evaluation completes normally, the index subexpression of the
       left-hand operand is evaluated.
-If this evaluation completes abruptly, then so does the assignment expression, the right-hand operand is not evaluated and the assignment does not occur.
+If this evaluation completes abruptly, then so does the assignment expression.
+In that case, the right-hand operand is not evaluated, and the assignment does not occur.
    #.
 If the evaluation completes normally, the right-hand operand is evaluated.
-      If this evaluation completes abruptly, then so does the assignment expression and the assignment does not occur.
+      If this evaluation completes abruptly, then so does the assignment expression.
+In that case, the assignment does not occur.
    #.
-Otherwise, the value of the index subexpression is used as the *key*,
+Otherwise, the value of the index subexpression is used as the *key*.
-      the right-hand operand is used as the *value*, and the key-value pair is stored in the record instance.
+      In that case, the right-hand operand is used as the *value*, and the key-value pair is stored in the record instance.

 .. index::
    operand